mvgoliveira/mvgoliveira/README.md

 Here you can see my projects and my studies things.

-:books: I’m currently learning: **React, Node, Typescript e Next.js**
+:books: I’m currently learning: **React, Node, Typescript and Next.js**

 </div>